 An outdoor kitchen is one of the most-requested upgrades we build for Jacksonville homeowners — and one of the hardest to price without seeing the space.
 A simple grill island and a fully built-out cooking suite with a roof can differ by tens of thousands of dollars.
-This guide breaks down realistic 2026 outdoor kitchen pricing in Jacksonville, Ponte Vedra Beach, Nocatee, and the surrounding area so you can plan a budget that matches the way you actually want to cook and entertain.
+This guide breaks down realistic 2026 outdoor kitchen pricing in Jacksonville, Ponte Vedra Beach, Nocatee, and the surrounding area so you can plan a budget that matches how you actually want to cook and entertain.

 Average Outdoor Kitchen Cost in Jacksonville (2026)